Leah1977/LSH_Electricians_MS1/README.md

 * Added a max-width to prevent the form from displaying full width on desktop.

+Tested services .html W3C Markup Validation Service - no errors or warnings to show.

 ## Debugging on contacts page
 ---